Open-ISP/isp-workbook-parser/CONTRIBUTING.md

 While we have no strict rules on how table configurations should be named and organised, we encourage the following:

-- Group tables of a common theme in one `.yaml` file
+- Group tables of a common theme in one `.yaml` file.
   - For example, all tables that contain generation capacity factor data should ideally be defined within a single YAML file, e.g. `capacity_factors.yaml`
 - Name individual tables (e.g. `retirement_cost` as above) with sufficient detail such that another user using `Parser.get_tables()` can infer what data the table contains